dudacek/English_for_designers/02-intentional-aboutness/case-study.md

 <br />

 ## 1. Assignment
-About a year ago our school was asked by the Jedlička Foundation to create a marketing campaign for their 30th anniversary.
-To be exact a visual style with an idea for a tv spot.
+About a year ago our school was asked by the Jedlička Foundation to create a marketing campaign for their 30th anniversary. <br /> To be exact a visual style with an idea for a tv spot.

 <img src="./img/brief.jpg" alt="card" width="600"/> `brief`